Quick Navigation:

 Whether you manually installed Windows 11/10 on an SSD or third-party software automatically migrated the system to an SSD, you must set the installed SSD as the boot drive to start the computer from the SSD.
 Following are the methods to set Windows 11/10's SSD as the boot drive:

 Step 2.
-Change the boot order in the boot option and set the OS to start from the new SSD.
+Change the boot order in the boot option and set the OS to start from the new cloned SSD.

 Step 3.
 Save the modifications, quit the BIOS, and restart the computer.